lightbits/lightbits.github.io/euler2/euler2.markdown

 A figure from Direct Sparse Odometry paper showing color-coded depth maps.
 In addition to estimating the camera pose over time, they also estimate the depth maps themselves, in a process called bundle adjustment (called so because it adjusts the entire bundle of parameters: points *and* cameras.)
 </p>

-Our book model had five points, but their depth maps can have as many points as there are pixels in an image.
-Looping over all of those can be prohibitively slow if we do it twelve times per step.
-To remind you, this is what our error function looked like:
+Our book model had five points, but their model can have as many points as there are pixels in an image.
+Looping over all of those can be prohibitively slow if done twelve times per step, even if the work done per point is small&mdash;as a reminder, this is what our error function looks like:

     E(R, T):
         e = 0